 - Ramekins--I like a deeper custard and less brûlée, so I like ramekins like these (affiliate link).
 However, the traditional crème brûlée ramekins are shallow to allow more caramelized sugar surface, like these (affiliate link).
 Just note, you'll need to change the baking time depending on the depth of your ramekins.

 - Blow torch--to caramelize the sugar on top, you'll need a blow torch like this one here (affiliate link).
-Some professional chefs use large blow torches, but I find they can't be stored as well in a kitchen cabinet.
+Some professional chefs use large blow torches (and I do, too, from time to time), but note that these can't be stored in a kitchen drawer.
 These little guys are just as effective and easier to work with.
 You can make crème brûlée without a blow torch by putting it under the broiler.
-But if you're planning on making crème brûlée more than once, invest in a blow torch.
-Trust me, once you make this recipe you'll want to make it again and again!
+If you're planning on making it more than once, however, (and you will once you try this recipe) invest in a blow torch.
+They're cheap enough.

 - Bain marie--a bain marie is just a fancy French term for a water bath.
 This creates a gentle and uniform heat around the ramekins as the custards bake.
-Otherwise, you'll end up with scrambled eggs!
+Otherwise, you'll end up with sweetened scrambled eggs (ewww!).
 I use an old roasting pan that I keep on hand just for making crème brûlée.
 It needs to be deep enough to allow the water to rise halfway up the sides of the ramekins.
+I've also used a disposable roasting pan that works just as well.

 Most crème brûlée recipes start by first cooking a custard on the stovetop.
 This recipe is different, but in no way inferior.
-In fact, to me this is the ultimate crème brûlée recipe because it's SO much easier!
+In fact, to me this is the ultimate crème brûlée recipe because it's SO much easier to make and yet, you'll never know the difference.

 Flavor Variations